-Jameson categorises postgraduate courses as being either “pre-experience” or “post-experience” programs, depending on whether students undertake them immediately after completing their bachelor’s degree or after gaining some work experience.
+Jameson categorised post-graduate courses as being either “pre-experience” or “post-experience” programs, depending on whether students undertake them immediately after completing their bachelor’s degree or after gaining some work experience.

-“For high-quality people with high potential, funding further study is absolutely appropriate ad a valuable retention strategy.
+“With post-experience programs, there’s much more chance that the theory will integrate with the practice,” Jameson told HC.
+“For high quality people with high potential, funding further study is absolutely appropriate and a valuable retention strategy.
 My impression is that those who are funded value their employer more and there is usually an improved employer-employee relationship as a result.”